ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-access-mode}

 Yes.
 You can specify an access control mode that either uses Security Groups to restrict mounting a file share to specific resources in the VPC or allows VPC-wide file share mounting.
 File share mount targets created before `13-June-2023` have a default of VPC-wide file share mounting.
-File shares created after that date can specify security group access control mode to restrict access to specific virtual server instances.
+File shares created after that date can specify the security group access control mode to restrict access to specific virtual server instances.
 For this option, file shares must be based on the [`dp2` profile](/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#dp2-profile).
 For more information, see [Mount target access modes](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-mount-access-mode).

 ## Performance questions
 {: #file-storage-vpc-performance-questions}